ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 You can edit the properties of a VM, including the virtual machine name and description, hardware and network settings, and guest operating system settings.

+If you use the tenant portal **Password Reset** field to change your Windows Administrator password, ensure that you adhere to Windows complexity requirements.
+If you change the password in the tenant portal without doing so, the password does not work in the Windows VM template.
+{:important}

 #### Changing the general properties of a virtual machine
 {: #shared_vcd-ops-guide-change-properties}